axibase/atsd/rule-engine/functions-property.md

 ```

   The map includes tags that are not present in new property tags and deleted tags.
-  If the difference map is empty, this means that no identified changes are present.
+  If the difference map is empty, no identified changes are present.
   This comparison is case-insensitive.

 ```java